-If the person who made the will recorded the will-signing ceremony or read the will on camera, this documentation could be useful.
+If the person who made the will recorded the will-signing ceremony or read the will aloud on camera, this documentation could still be useful in some situations:

 Someone is claiming that the will wasn't executed properly.
 For a will to be valid, it must be signed with certain formalities.
-There must be two adult witnesses, and the will-maker must tell them that the document is his or her final will.
-A recording could show that the witnesses watched the will-maker sign and then signed the document themselves.
+Generally, there must be two adult witnesses, and the will maker must tell them that the document is his or her final will.
+A recording could show that the witnesses watched the will maker sign and then signed the document themselves.
 That way, no one could claim that the will wasn't witnessed properly.

 Relatives are upset or puzzled by provisions of the will.
 Most family arguments after a death are triggered by surprises.
-For example, if the children expect to receive equal shares of a parent's estate, but don't, hard feelings may fallow.
-If the will-maker left a recorded explanation, it can soothe ruffled feathers.
+For example, if the children expected to receive equal shares of a parent's estate, but don't, hard feelings may follow.
+If the will maker left a recorded explanation, it can soothe ruffled feathers.
 If, for example, a parent explained that she was leaving more money to one of her children because she had already given the others money to help buy their own houses, it could help avert speculation about the parent's reasoning and disputes among the kids.